with Drought Smart Plants

 Sedum lydium lives up to its name - lydium means 'beautiful' in Latin, the language of botanical names.
 The pink blushed foliage always looks fresh, and the tiny texture of it will drape over the edge of a pot to soften the planting, but it's never aggressive.

 If it gets out of hand (rarely) or if you just want to plant it in another container, snip off a few of the longer sprouts and stick it in wherever you want it to grow.
+This tiny plant is perfect for hypertufa pinch pots or other little gemlike containers.

 It gets aerial roots as soon as the growth reaches a few centimeters (an inch or so) long, so it's ready to root and grow.
 Just pinch off a few stems, and plug it in.